-FIN 473: Real Estate Investment
+FIN 473: Principles of Real Estate

 Larry Schrenk, Instructor

-Exams, Assignments, Cases and Grading Policies
+Exams, Assignments, Case and Grading Policies

 Evaluation: